trustbloc/orb/README.md

       --database-prefix string                      An optional prefix to be used when creating and retrieving underlying databases.
 Alternatively, this can be set with the following environment variable: DATABASE_PREFIX
   -t, --database-type string                        The type of database to use for everything except key storage.
 Supported options: mem, couchdb, mongodb.
 Alternatively, this can be set with the following environment variable: DATABASE_TYPE
   -v, --database-url string                         The URL of the database.
 Not needed if using memstore.
 For CouchDB, include the username:password@ text if required.
 Alternatively, this can be set with the following environment variable: DATABASE_URL
+      --database-timeout string                     The timeout for database requests.
+For example, '30s' for a 30 second timeout.
+Currently this setting only applies if you're using MongoDB.
+Alternatively, this can be set with the following environment variable: DATABASE_TIMEOUT
   -a, --did-aliases stringArray                     Aliases for this did method.
 Alternatively, this can be set with the following environment variable: DID_ALIASES
   -n, --did-namespace string                        DID Namespace.Alternatively, this can be set with the following environment variable: DID_NAMESPACE
       --discovery-domain string                     Discovery domain for this domain.
 Format: HostName